servalproject/serval-dna/doc/Servald-Configuration.md

   * If the instance directory is not set at run time, then if **servald** was built with the `./configure INSTANCE_PATH=DIR` option, then the **servald** executable will use the instance directory in `DIR` by default.
-The FHS paths will never be used.
+The [FHS paths](#fhs-paths) will never be used.

   * On an Android system, if none of the above are used, then **servald** will use the instance directory `/data/data/org.servalproject/var/serval-node` by default.
-The FHS paths will never be used.
+The [FHS paths](#fhs-paths) will never be used.

   * If none of the above apply, then there is no *instance directory*.
-    Instead, [FHS][] paths are used (see below).
+    Instead, [FHS paths](#fhs-paths) are used.
 Only one daemon can run in this situation on the same host, since the single, common PID file will prevent more than one being started.

 The main use for multiple instances on a single host is for testing, and this is used extensively in the automated test suite.
-Deployments other than Android are unlikely to use an instance path, so the FHS paths are most likely to be used in practice.
+Deployments other than Android are unlikely to use an instance path, so the [FHS paths](#fhs-paths) are most likely to be used in practice.

 FHS paths
 ---------